Updated: Jul 14

 When did your passion for coaching, teaching, and facilitating?

 From the age of 15, I knew that I wanted to come alongside people and help them discover and reach their full potential.
 To be honest, I didn’t think that I would be working all over the world, helping leaders do that today.
 I’ve always just loved jumping in the gap of unreached potential and helping people figure out who they are, where they want to go in life including why and importantly, how will they get there and achieve success.
 That passion is the same for me now for leaders and their companies.

 Tell me more about your experience in that regard.
 Where have you focused your work since you began coaching?

-I was asked to consult and coach for the Australian Institute of Management, which was great honour and gave me the opportunity to increase my capacity as a coach and facilitator.
+I was asked to consult and coach for the Australian Institute of Management, which was a great honor and gave me the opportunity to increase my capacity as a coach and facilitator.

-I train 6 days a week, lift heavy three of those days.
+I train 6 days a week and lift heavy three of those days.
 Kickboxing with Chase (eldest son) keeps me honest.

 Low and slow BBQ - I believe that every problem (except global warming) can be solved over the right quantity of delicious meat.